minetest/minetest/doc/lua_api.md

     liquids_pointable = false,
     -- If true, item can point to all liquid nodes (`liquidtype ~= "none"`), -- even those for which `pointable = false`

+    pointabilities = {
+		["leaves"] = false,
+		["crumbly"] = "blocking"
+	}
+    -- A list of groups that overrides the pointable property while holding the item.
+    -- The priority order is:
+		true for any group
+		false for any group
+		"blocking" for any group
+		liquids_pointable from the node definition
+		pointable property of the node definition

     light_source = 0,
     -- When used for nodes: Defines amount of light emitted by node.